vault-courier/vault-courier-examples/create-dynamic-role-example/README.md

 ## Usage

 > Important: This example is deliberately simplified and is intended for illustrative purposes only.
-In particular, never use a Vault instance in dev-mode in a production deployment, and consider using a dedicated vault root user when interacting with databases.
+In particular, never use a Vault instance in dev-mode in a production deployment.
+It is strongly recommended to create a dedicated database user specifically for Vault to use.
 Start your vault instance instance in dev-mode either with Hashicorp Vault

 ```sh